|

 should still attract a large number of readers to

+this book.
 This book is for intermediate to advanced developers

 who are familiar with previous versions of PowerBuilder.